How spatial patterns can lead to less resilient ecosystems: Abstract

 \section{Abstract}

 Several theoretical models predict that spatial patterning increases ecosystem resilience.
-However, these predictions rely on strong simplifying assumptions, such as isotropic and infinite ecosystems, and we lack empirical evidence directly linking spatial patterning to enhanced resilience.
-We introduce a unifying framework, encompassing existing models for vegetation pattern formation in water-stressed ecosystems, that relaxes these assumptions.
-This framework incorporates finite vegetated areas surrounded by desert and anisotropic environmental conditions that induce non-reciprocal plant interactions.
-Under these more realistic conditions, we identify a novel desertification mechanism, known as convective instability in physics but largely overlooked in ecology.
+However, these predictions rely on simplifying assumptions, such as assuming isotropic and infinitely large ecosystems, and empirical \ed{evidence directly linking spatial patterning to enhanced resilience remains scarce.} We introduce a unifying framework, encompassing existing models for vegetation pattern formation in water-stressed ecosystems, that relaxes these assumptions.
+This framework incorporates finite vegetated areas surrounded by desert and anisotropic environmental conditions that lead to non-reciprocal plant interactions.
+Under these more realistic conditions, we identify a novel desertification mechanism, known as \ed{nonlinear} convective instability in physics but largely overlooked in ecology.
 These instabilities form when non-reciprocal interactions destabilize the vegetation–desert interface and can trigger desertification fronts even under stress levels where isotropic models predict stability.
-Importantly, ecosystems with periodic vegetation patterns are more vulnerable to convective instabilities than those with homogeneous vegetation, suggesting that spatial patterning may reduce, rather than enhance, resilience.
-These findings challenge the view of self-organized patterns as indicators of resilience and provide a new framework to investigate how spatial dynamics determine the stability and resilience of ecological systems across scales.
+Importantly, ecosystems exhibiting periodic vegetation patterns are more susceptible to \ed{nonlinear} convective instabilities than those with homogeneous vegetation, suggesting that spatial patterning may reduce, rather than enhance, resilience. \ed{These findings challenge the prevailing view that self-organized patterning enhances ecosystem resilience and provide a new framework for investigating how spatial dynamics shape the stability and resilience of ecological systems under changing environmental conditions.}